azerion/bluestack-sdk-android/Home.md

     }
 ```
 #####Handle callBack from InterstitialListener
-adsAdapter.InterstitialDidLoad(): will be called by the SDK when your Interstitial is ready.
+InterstitialDidLoad(): will be called by the SDK when your Interstitial is ready.
 ```
 #!java
 @Override